mary-perret-1986/kerry-perret.github.io/content/posts/0-blogging_a-brand-new-start.md

 One technical way to address this is to be as concise as I can while practicing some form of self-compassion when proofreading my own material.

-I also think that dividing large topics into smaller, more manageable chunks to prevent myself from getting lost in the details is another way to improve topic scoping.
+I also think that "conquer and divide" in terms of topics (posts) is another way to greatly improve topic scoping.

 ### Maximize Insightfulness